Goat Checker - Moraine Woods Conservation Park

 Emergency Contact Information:

-In case of emergencies (e.g., injured or sick goats, fence malfunctions that Parks staff cannot fix, or a large number of escaped goats), call:
+In case of emergencies (e.g., injured or sick goats, large fence failure, or several escaped goats), call:

-For updates or general questions, call Paul Quinlan at:
+For updates or general questions, call Hannah Quinlan at:

 Bonus: How to Determine When Goats are Done Grazing a Unit